 So I tried again and I think this latest version is the perfect balance of cherries and chocolate.
 It’s not only raw and gluten free (of course!), but it’s also grain free, vegan, nut free, and “more free”—and naturally so!

 I’m including this recipe as part of Raw Foods Thursdays, a wonderful weekly event hosted by my good friend Heather of Gluten-Free Cat.
+(Sadly, this site is no longer active.)
 Heather is in the process of relocating to “The Big Apple,” so guest hosts have graciously stepped in for her the last few weeks.
-This week the event is hosted by Tessa, the Domestic Diva; you can check out all the entries here.
-(Last week, Linda of The Gluten-Free Homemaker hosted; see those entries here.)

 - 1 cup cherries, washed, pitted, and packed (about 28 cherries)